-Reheat in a skillet or saucepan on the stove, or reheat in the microwave in 30-second increments until heated through.
+Reheat: Reheat in a skillet or saucepan on the stove, or smaller portions in the microwave in 30-second increments until heated through.

 Try adding additional broth to leftover chicken and vegetables to make an easy and delicious soup.
 Heat broth, chicken, and vegetables in a saucepan until nice and hot.
 Stir in cooked noodles, if desired, or serve with homemade croutons.